XcalableMP/manual/en/align.rst

     integer :: a(8,8)
     !$xmp align a(*,i) with t(i)

-When an asterisk symbol is given in the array reference in the align construct, the specified dimension is not distributed among the node set.
+When an asterisk symbol is given in the array reference in the align directive, the specified dimension is not distributed among the node set.
 In the sample program, the first dimension of the array a is distribute among node set p while the second dimension is duplicated.